Tuesday, November 8, 2011

 And you thought I was referring to a tequila shooter, with lime and salt, but no, I am referring to living on the windward side of an island in the Caribbean.

-We live on Isla Mujeres a small island just off the coast of Mexico near Cancun.
-It is paradise with its sunny warm weather, gentle breezes, turquoise waters, friendly people and cheap, cold beer.
-However we have discovered there is a price to pay for living in such a beautiful location.
+We live on Isla Mujeres, a small island just off the coast of Mexico near Cancun.
+It is paradise with its sunny, warm weather, gentle breezes, turquoise waters, friendly people and cheap, cold beer.
+However, we have discovered there is a price to pay for living in such a beautiful location.
 It’s called salt!

-My personal handyman fixing icemaker
+My handyman fixing icemaker

-Electronics are the most sensitive to corrosion, rust, high humidity, and salt.
-The various microwave ovens have burned-up in eight to ten months.
-We have had three - progressively cheaper - coffee makers in three years.
+We have had three progressively cheaper coffee makers in three years.
 The satellite stereo system lasted about a year, while the refrigerator icemaker and the dishwasher motherboards died exactly a week outside of the warranty period.
 We replaced our deck furniture with a concrete and cushion sofa after two years, as the steel frame on the original set was quietly dripping rust onto the patio tiles.
-The four ceiling fans get repainted every six months with white marine enamel to slow down the rust.

 The light bulbs seize in their sockets with rust or corrosion, and changing them involves a pair of needle-nosed pliers and lots of cursing.

-Repairing a friend's gate - hinges corroded
+Repairing a friend's gate

-If you think we are grumbling about the cost of replacing items damaged by the salt, we're not.
-The way we look at is very simple.
-In Canada our annual property taxes on a lakefront lot with a 2000 square foot house cost $8000.00.
-Here on Isla an oceanfront lot with a similarly sized house the annual property taxes are less than $100.00.
+In Canada, our annual property taxes on a lakefront lot with a 2000 square foot house cost $8000.00.
+Here on Isla, an oceanfront lot with a similarly sized house, the annual property taxes are less than $100.00.
 It’s a small price to pay for living in paradise.

-After completing all of these repairs my personal handyman - Lawrie - needs a cold beer, or two.
-Jeez, the bottle opener needs some WD40 too!
+After completing all of these repairs, my personal handyman, Lawrie, needs a cold beer or two.
+Jeez, the bottle opener needs some WD-40, too!

 3 comments: